jbobrow/OART-UT18-S21/Projects/Something Familiar/Andrew/README.md

 Step one: Create a system where when you start the game the hole and the ball are assigned randomly each time.
   I was unable to ever figure this out and had to abandon it in favor of having the user decide where the ball and hole were.
   Reasons for abandonment: duplicate randomization (2 holes, 3 balls, etc..)
 Unable to control the randomization.
 Communicating the randomization across all the  blinks.

   Step two: Create a system where you can shoot the ball across all the blinks via light.
 This worked well.

   Step three: Create system states to communicate changes across all blinks.
-Issue with this was that is broke step two.
-Had to fix it by changing here signalStates were switched.
+Issue with this was that it broke step two.
+Had to fix it by changing where signalStates were switched.
 This is very confusing code and I wish it was taught clearer.

   Step four: attempt a restart function but had to abandon it.

   Goal was to additionally have a hazard blink that would block your shot, but I ran out of time.